yellowwoods12/Business-app/README.md

 # business-app
-Repo for development of Business App
+Repo for development of Business App in React Native.